adamhollett/writedown/README.md

 With figures, you can configure:

 - `figure_captions`         — whether to render a figure caption instead of a title attribute
+- `figure_caption_position` — whether to add the caption below `:below` or above `:above` the image
 - `figure_preserve_title`   — when captions are enabled, whether to still assign the image's `title` attribute to the caption text

 ### Image dimensions